GregoryKogan/devlog/devlog/src/posts/HowToMakeVueMarkdownBlog.md

 });
 ```

-But, I hate how `highlight.js` does it's work.
-I prefer more advanced and customizable `Prism.js`.
+But, I hate how `highlight.js` functions, so I prefer `Prism.js` as it's more advanced and customizable.

 ```Bash
 npm install --save prismjs